 • Post-remediation land value increases by 15–30% in typical cases.

-• Biomass harvesting can offset annual maintenance costs by 10–20%.
+• Harvested biomass offsets annual maintenance costs by 10–20%.

 Benefits - System